meltemod/mysite/content/mentorship/_index.md

 ## My Approach

-This is strategic mentorship, not therapy or generic advice.
+This is strategic career advising: not therapy, or generic advice.

 Our work is structured, reflective, and focused on action.
 We begin by clarifying your goals, opportunities, and constraints, and move toward concrete decisions and steps you can take.